26

 VIBE 16/25

 The Sox are the second team in the Second City.
-As such, the place is usually less than half full for each game.
+As such, the place is often half full, and perhaps a third full when the team is outright bad.

 The fans who DO show up tend to be good fans though.
 Sox fans are knowledgeable, loyal, loud and a tad edgy.
 I usually feel like I’m among my own (even though I’m not a Sox fan).
 Just sometimes, I wish there were more.